 How To Leave Your Dog Home Alone And Happy

 At some point every dog owner must leave his best friend home alone to run errands, go to work, or travel.
 Preparing and making arrangements to ensure your dog is well cared for and not overly bored or anxious can be daunting and, for many, guilt-inducing.
-But knowing your options, together with a little dog training, can help reassure you about leaving your dog alone and keeping him happy while you’re gone.
+But knowing how long you plan to leave your dog alone, your options should you need help, and a little dog training, can help reassure you about leaving your dog alone and keeping him happy while you’re gone.
 Read on to learn the best plan for your best pal so your partings are relaxing and your reunions sweet.

 Understanding Your Dog And His Attachment To You